DataDog/serilog-sinks-datadog-logs/README.md

 To test changes:
 - Run the tests in the test explorer.
 - Use the TestApp to send real logs or debug changes.

-## Packaging
-To create a release package:

-1. Update the version in `src/Serilog.Sinks.Datadog.Logs.csproj`.
-2. Update the version in `src/Serilog.Sinks.Datadog.Logs/Sinks/Datadog/Consts.cs`.
-3. Add a new entry in `CHANGELOG.md` describing the changes.
-4. Push a tag if needed.
-5. Run `./build-package.sh`.